cslovell/tellfinder-universal/README.md

 an Elasticsearch index.

 ## Building and Running
-First, launch the Docker container services:
+First, launch the Docker container services (note that sudo access may be necessary for running docker/docker-compose commands).
+From the `tellfinder/tellfinder-universal` directory:
 ```bash
 cd containers/local
 docker-compose up -d
 cd ..
 ```

-Next, build and launch the web server:
+Next, build and launch the web server.
+From the `tellfinder/tellfinder-universal` directory:
 ```bash
 cd tellfinder-universal-server/
 ../gradlew build
 java -jar -Dspring.profiles.active=default,universal ./build/libs/tellfinder-universal-server-6.0.4.jar
 ```

-Finally, in a separate console window, build and run the client:
+Finally, in a separate console window, build and run the client.
+From the `tellfinder/tellfinder-universal` directory:
 ```bash
 cd tellfinder-universal-web/
 npm install && jspm install && gulp symlink